Long Island Rail Road

 The LIRR logo combines the circular MTA logo with the text Long Island Rail Road, and appears on the sides of trains.
-The LIRR is one of two commuter rail systems owned by the MTA, the other being the Metro-North Railroad in the northern suburbs of the New York area.
+The LIRR is one of two commuter rail systems owned by the MTA, the other being the Metro-North Railroad in the northern suburbs of the New York metropolitan area.
 Established in 1834 (the first section between the Brooklyn waterfront and Jamaica opened on April 18, 1836) and having operated continuously since then, it is the oldest railroad in the United States still operating under its original name and charter.
+The railroad has been headquartered in the headhouse of Jamaica Station, the second busiest station in the system, since 1913.

 There are 126 stations and more than 700 mi of track on its two main lines running the full length of the island and eight major branches, with the passenger railroad system totaling 319 mi.
 As of 2018, the LIRR's budget for expenditures was $1.6 billion plus $450 million for debt service, which it supports through the collection of fares (which cover 43% of total expenses) along with dedicated taxes and other MTA revenue.